nest/nest-simulator/doc/guides/spatial/overview_spatial.rst

    See the reference section :ref:`topo_ref` in our conversion guide for all changes made to functions

-All of the functionality of Topology has been moved to the standard functions.
-In fact, there is no longer a Topology module in NEST.
-The functions for creating spatially arranged neuronal networks are now in the ``nest`` module.

 Create spatially distributed nodes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^